Propagators Beyond The Standard Model: The most general structure

 \section{The most general structure}

-This section deal with a more involved system.
-Bearing in mind the existence of other classes of spinors endowed with bosonic traces (spin-half bosons) \cite{rodolfobosonsphases} besides the one presented in \cite{dharamboson}, we start assuming the possibility of mapping all the spin-half bosons, presented in \cite{rodolfobosonsphases} and also mass-dimension-one fermions.
+Bearing in mind the existence, besides the one presented in \cite{dharamboson}, of other classes of spinors endowed with bosonic traces, that is the previously-mentioned bosons of spin-$1/2$ \cite{rodolfobosonsphases}, we start assuming the possibility of mapping the spin-half bosons presented in \cite{rodolfobosonsphases} and also the possibility to define a mapping program for mass-dimension $1$ fermions.
+The protocol developed here points toward mapping fermions into fermions and bosons into bosons.
+Any ``\emph{mixed}'' mapping procedure, taking fermions into bosons, is more involved and will be treated in a following work.